-- A physical therapist who is experienced in treating sports injuries, or orthopedic conditions.
-Some physical therapists have a practice with a focus on sports medicine and orthopedics.
+- A physical therapist who is experienced in treating sports injuries or orthopedic conditions.
+Some physical therapists have a practice that focuses on sports medicine and orthopedics.

-- A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedics and sports physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedics and sports physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of ankle fracture.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for incontinence.
+They report recent research and provide information on the standards of practice in the United States and internationally.
+They link to a PubMed* abstract (which may offer free access to the full text) or other resources.
+You can read them to learn more or bring a copy to your health care provider.

 Scheer RA, Newman JM, Zhou JJ, et al. Ankle fracture epidemiology in the United States: patient-related trends and mechanisms of injury.
 J Foot Ankle Surg.
 2020;59(3):479−483.
 Article Summary on PubMed.